 Which creature has three hearts, eight arms and a doughnut shaped brain?
 You guessed it, it’s the octopus!

-- There are around 300 species of octopus and we find them in every ocean on our planet, but the common octopus is native to the UK!
+There are around 300 species of octopus and we find them in every ocean on our planet, but the common octopus that you'll find here at SEA LIFE is native to our UK waters.

 You can find out much more about these mysterious creatures as you explore the depths of the Atlantic at SEA LIFE London Aquarium!